-Programme implementation will be the responsibility of recipient United Nations organizations.
+Programme implementation will be the responsibility of recipient United Nations organizations with a maximum of 5 recipient United Nations organizations per country programme (6 if duly justified).
 After signing a memorandum of understanding with the Administrative Agent an organization will be able to receive resources from the initiative.
 Each recipient United Nations organization is programmatically and financially responsible for initiatives received in accordance with its regulations, rules, policies and procedures, including fiduciary standards and programmatic safeguards (provided that minimum requirements are complied with).

-Recipient United Nations organizations will develop joint programme proposals, and report implementation and financial performance to the political and operational committees via the Secretariat and Administrative Agent as indicated in the memorandum of understanding.
+Recipient United Nations organizations will develop joint programme proposals,39 and report implementation and financial performance to the political and operational committees via the Secretariat and Administrative Agent as indicated in the memorandum of understanding.
 Recipient United Nations organizations shall have the capacity to promptly implement programmes approved by the Operating Steering Committee.
 Indirect costs/remuneration of the recipient United Nations organizations recovered through programme support costs will be 7 per cent.